Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 We should input the sentence that we want to check for grammer errors and select the value of n for the n-gram language model.

 ![alt text](https://github.com/Lori10/Statistical-Grammer-Checker-FromScratch/blob/main/demo.png "Image")

-## Run the project in your local machine

-1. Clone the repository
-2. Open the project directory (PyCharm Project Code folder) in PyCharm  and create a Python Interpreter using Conda Environment : Settings - Project : Project Code Pycharm - Python Interpreter - Add - Conda Environment - Select Python Version 3.6 -
-3. Run the following command in the terminal to install the required packages and libraries : pip install -r requirements.txt
-4. Run the file app.py by clicking Run and open the API that shows up in the bottom of terminal.

 ## Bug / Feature Request